 The risk of transmission is greater in spaces that are poorly ventilated.
 HSE guidance on ventilation and air conditioning explains how to identify those spaces and steps to take to improve ventilation.

-It’s important that you continue to put measures in place to reduce the risk of COVID-19 transmission, including maintaining social distancing, frequent cleaning, good hygiene and adequate ventilation, even if your employees have:
+It’s important that you continue to put measures in place to reduce the risk of Covid-19 transmission, including maintaining social distancing, frequent cleaning, good hygiene and adequate ventilation, even if your employees have:

-- received a recent negative test result
+- Received a recent negative test result

-Where you are providing testing on site, you should ensure that workplace testing is carried out in a safe manner and in an appropriate setting where control measures are in place to manage the risk of COVID-19 transmission during the testing process.
+Where you are providing testing on site, you should ensure that workplace testing is carried out in a safe manner and in an appropriate setting where control measures are in place to manage the risk of Covid-19 transmission during the testing process.
 These include maintaining social distancing where possible, frequent cleaning, good hygiene and adequate ventilation.

 You should also ensure that an appropriate setting is available for individuals to wait in while their test is processed.

-New requirements for collecting data for Test and Trace
+Requirements for collecting data for Test and Trace

 Close contact services businesses must: